damat-le/gym-simplegrid/README.md

 # Simple Gridworld Environment for OpenAI Gym

 SimpleGrid is a super simple gridworld environment for [Gymnasium](https://gymnasium.farama.org/).
-It is easy to use and customise and it is intended to offer an environment for quick testing and prototyping different RL algorithms.
+It is easy to use and customise and it is intended to offer an environment for quickly testing and prototyping different RL algorithms.

 It is also efficient, lightweight and has few dependencies (gymnasium, numpy, matplotlib).

 ![](img/simplegrid.gif)

-SimpleGrid involves navigating a grid from Start(S) (red tile) to Goal(G) (green tile) without colliding with any Wall(W) (black tiles) by walking over the Empty(E) (white tiles) cells.
+SimpleGrid involves navigating a grid from a Start (red tile) to a Goal (green tile) state without colliding with any Wall (black tiles) by walking over the Empty (white tiles) cells.
 The yellow circle denotes the agent's current position.

 ## Installation